mhaq3303/A3-2024/README.md

 5. Want to get rid of a game in your lists?
 Just click the "Remove" button on any completed or backlogged game.

 # The design process
-In comparison to when I first began the assignment, there were a few changes made that were made from my first wireframes up until now.
+In comparison to when I first began the assignment, there were a few changes made that were made from my first wireframes as well as during the process of creating the final prototype.

 - **Grid system for displaying games**: While I initially wanted to have two columns displaying the games at the same time, I found it very difficult and costly to try and integrate the API within a new grid structure, as well as the completed/backlogged buttons, without it breaking something else.
 I decided it wasn't really necessary and the current interface served its purpose well.
 - **Star-based rating system**: The star-based rating system was what I initially went with, however, I felt that stars didn't express ratings as well as a numerical scale would.
 It also felt too similar to a lot of rating sites.
 It was also a bit more complicated to implement.
 Instead, a numerical rating system was implemented for ease-of-code and for variety.